 Proto’s AICX solution is designed to accelerate financial inclusion by effectively improving the tracking of customer complaints made to financial services providers.
-It is also expected to strengthen support for marginalized groups, which will help address their concerns and build confidence in the use of financial services.
+It is also expected to strengthen support for marginalised groups, which will help address their concerns and build confidence in the use of financial services.
 In addition, it will improve the collection of consistent data to be used for the development or improvement of consumer-protection policies.

-The solution is a multilingual chatbot that collects and categorizes consumer complaints across multiple channels and financial institutions regulated by the BoZ, using the following languages: English, Bemba, Kikaonde, Lozi, Lunda, Luvale, Nyanja, and Tonga.
-The solution enables the BoZ to capture and categorize complaints from the public, track progress on dispute resolution in real time, and identify market misconduct as well as support the application of appropriate supervisory measures.
+The solution is a multilingual chatbot that collects and categorises consumer complaints across multiple channels and financial institutions regulated by the BoZ, using the following languages: English, Bemba, Kikaonde, Lozi, Lunda, Luvale, Nyanja, and Tonga.
+The solution enables the BoZ to capture and categorise complaints from the public, track progress on dispute resolution in real time, and identify market misconduct as well as support the application of appropriate supervisory measures.

 To ensure success, Proto’s supervisory technologies (SupTech) advisory partner, BFA Global, conducted a market-wide human-centric design phase earlier in the year to collect baseline impact metrics.
 This phase was instrumental in customizing the AICX solution to fit Zambia’s unique financial sector conditions, and the baseline metrics will be compared to impact results in twelve months’ time.

 The deployment is supported by the African Development Bank’s Africa Digital Financial Inclusion Facility (ADFI), with a grant of over USD 1 million to contribute to its mission of increasing access and protection for vulnerable customers of financial services across the continent.